lmagyar/homeassistant-addon-mariadb-inmemory-beta/mariadb/DOCS.md

 > trying to minimize your SD-card's wear, give this add-on a try.
 >
 > **Even this is an in-memory database, it can automatically export (from memory
-> to SD card) the `homeassistant` database's content during backup, update,
+> to SD card) the database's content during backup, update, restart or even
-> restart or even periodically, and can automatically import (from SD card to
+> periodically, and can automatically import (from SD card to memory) the
-> memory) the content when the add-on starts again**.
-The database dump is
+> content when the add-on starts again**.
+The database dump is **gzip-ed**
-> **gzip-ed** before written to the storage to minimize SD-card wear.
+> before written to the storage to minimize SD-card wear.
 >
 > Though it won't protect you from power failures completely.
 After a power
 > failure, when the add-on is restarted, it will import the last known exported